 - I did not complete every meal.
 Detoxes require early mornings, early mornings isn’t what I always have.
 So breakfasts were eaten late which pushed the whole meal schedule to skip on a few dinners.
 And there was one day I just felt like eating fruit for dinner, which I then did by listening to my body.

 - I sometimes swapped Nikki’s Detox Smoothie for Kimberly’s GGS.
-It’s greener, more fruity, better food combined with less fat and no nuts.
+It’s greener, more fruity, better food combined.

 - I ate more calories than was set up for the detox.
 “The 5 day detox is designed to provide a 500kcal/day deficit in women.”
 Because I don’t need this and I added the fruit I ate just the amount I felt for which also meant…